 Recent Cases in Law and Neuroscience, Curated by the Center for Law, Brain & Behavior and the Shen Neurolaw Lab with support from the Dana Foundation

-In April 2019, an Ohio Court of Appeals reversed a lower court’s denial of death row inmate Andre R. Williams’ petition for postconviction relief based on intellectual disability and remanded the matter for further proceedings.
+In this 2021 case, an Ohio Court of Appeals reversed a lower court’s denial of death-row inmate Andre Williams’ petition for postconviction relief based on intellectual disability and remanded the matter for further proceedings.

 His school records indicated that Williams exhibited deficiencies in social and adaptive skills from an early age and had been placed in special education courses at the age of six.
 His family members further testified that Williams had been unable to perform tasks appropriate for his age throughout his lifetime.

 Psychiatric testing administered throughout his life produced varied and borderline results.
-At the trial court hearing, Williams called a neuropsychologist and psychologist as expert witnesses.
+At the trial court hearing, Williams called neuropsychologist Dr. Thomas Sullivan and psychologist Dr. Cynthia Hartung as expert witnesses.
 Both testified that Williams’s test results reflected mild intellectual disability, and that Williams met the early onset criteria.

-The state also called a psychologist, who found that Williams met the criteria for Borderline Intellectual Functioning, but not for an intellectual disability.
-She also testified that screening tests administered in adolescence should be considered with caution because Williams reported using alcohol daily during this period.
-Her testimony directly contradicted the defense’s witnesses’ evaluations.
+The state called psychologist Dr. Carla Dreyer, who found that Williams met the criteria for Borderline Intellectual Functioning, but not for an intellectual disability.
+She also testified that screening tests administered in adolescence should be considered with caution, because Williams reported using alcohol daily during this period.
+Her testimony directly contradicted the defense witnesses’ evaluations.